Numerical characterizations for integral dependence of graded ideals: Introduction

 Let $(R, \mathbf{m})$ be a formally equidimensional Noetherian local ring.
 Rees \cite{Ree61} observed that two $\mathbf{m}$-primary ideals $I \subseteq J$ in $R$ have the same integral closure if and only if they have the same Hilbert-Samuel multiplicity.
 This result was applied by Teissier in his study of equisingularities, especially in his proof of Principle of Specialization of Integral Dependence (PSID), see \cite{Tei73}, \cite{Tei80a} and \cite{Tei80b}.
 B\"oger \cite{Bog69} extended Rees' result by showing that two ideals $I \subseteq J$ in $R$, where $I$ is equimultiple, have the same integral closure if and only if their localizations at every minimal prime over $I$ attain the same Hilbert-Samuel multiplicities.
 After a gap of three decades, Gaffney and Gasler \cite{GG99} extended the PSID for non $\mathbf{m}$-primary ideals by using the notion of Segre numbers.
 It allowed them to obtain generalizations of the earlier results of Rees and B\"oger in the complex analytic setting.

-Since the Hilbert-Samuel multiplicity is defined only for $\mathbf{m}$-primary ideals, mathematicians were led to define other notions of multiplicities that can be used to capture integral dependence.
-In \cite{AM93} Achilles and Manaresi introduced the concept of \emph{$j$-multiplicity} that is defined for any ideal, whereas the notion of \emph{$\varepsilon$-multiplicity} was introduced by Ulrich and Validashti \cite{UV11}.
+Since the numerical invariant Hilbert-Samuel multiplicity, which is used to characterize the integral dependence, can be defined only for $\mathbf{m}$-primary ideals, mathematicians were led to define other notions of multiplicities that can be used to capture integral dependence.
+In \cite{AM93} Achilles and Manaresi introduced the concept of \emph{$j$-multiplicity} that is defined for any ideal, whereas the notion of \emph{$\varepsilon$-multiplicity} (also defined for any ideal) was introduced by Ulrich and Validashti \cite{UV11}.
 Flenner and Manaresi \cite{FM01} proved that if $I\subseteq J$ are arbitrary ideals in $R$, then they have the same integral closure if and only if they have the same $j$-multiplicity at every prime ideal where $I$ has maximal analytic spread.
 A similar statement using $\varepsilon$-multiplicity was given by Katz and Validashti in \cite{KV10}.
 However, both criteria require localization which may be difficult to verify in practice.
 There are also extensions of Rees’ theorem to the case of modules and algebras, see \cite{KT94}, \cite{Gaf03}, \cite{SUV01}, \cite{Cid24}, and \cite{CRPU24}.

 Another important invariant is the so-called \emph{multiplicity sequence} of an ideal $I$ and it was defined by Achilles and Manaresi \cite{AM97}.
 The $j$-multiplicity of $I$ appears as one of the terms in its multiplicity sequence and the Segre numbers are a special case of the multiplicity sequence.
 Ciuperc\u{a} \cite{Ciu03} showed that if two ideals $I\subseteq J$ have the same integral closure then they have the same multiplicity sequence.
 Recently, Polini, Trung, Ulrich and Validashti \cite{PTUV20} established a converse to this statement and thereby generalized Rees' theorem for arbitrary ideals.